quangphhr/Adaptive-Frequency-Hopping/README.md

 - Bar graph showing % of missing per channel
 - Documentation: specs of the devices, pictures of the devices, random generation algorithm, how we handshake, which channel we handshake.

-## To do list #1
-- Seperate funtion for the sending of message (seed, normal message, acknowlege ...)
-- Function for changing frequency using the seed
-- Function for generating message: seed, normal, ack, non=confirm message.